Call us today: (800) 716-7608

 How to Ship a Motor

-The restoration and repair of boats & cars require specialized equipment, and it can be challenging to get what you need, when & where you need it.
+The restoration and repair of cars require specialized equipment, and it can be challenging to get what you need, when & where you need it.
 Sometimes we must move mountains to get to that perfect ‘69 Camaro SS hood or classic burgundy Flambeau outboard…or at the very least, we must hire someone to do it for us.

 When your precious cargo is complicated and heavy—150 pounds or more—LTL or less-than-truckload, shipping will likely be your most practical carrier method.